stolbikova/spotify-info/README.md

 ## Getting Started

-First, you must set up a spotify app to get a client Secret token to perform calls against their API, store CLIENT_ID and CLIENT_SECRET in env.local file
+First, you must set up a spotify app to get a client Secret token to perform calls against their API, store CLIENT_ID and CLIENT_SECRET in env.local file<br />
 Then run the development server:

 ```bash